A generalization of Ramanujan's congruence to modular forms of prime level: Introduction

 Part of the conjecture would also follow from a generalization of Theorem~\ref{T2}, stating that the reduction map $W_{w}(N)^{\new}_{/R} \rar W_{w}(N)^{\new}_{/F}$ is surjective for $N$ square-free.

-For cuspidal $g$, the existence of the newform $f$ in the conjecture--minus the determination of its Atkin-Lehner eigenvalues at primes $p|N'$--follows from a theorem of Diamond and Taylor on non-optimal levels for modular Galois representations~\cite{DT}.
-That theorem was proved for arbitrary $M$ such that $(M,N')=1$ and $N'$ square-freee, and we similarly expect the conjecture to hold in the cuspidal case under these assumptions.
-When $g$ is an Eisentein newform of level $M>1$, a similar conjecture can be made, under extra assumptions due to the cusps of~$\G_0(M)$.
+For cuspidal $g$, the existence of a newform $f$ as in the conjecture--with possibly non-trivial Nebentypus and minus the determination of its Atkin-Lehner eigenvalues at primes $p|N'$--follows from a theorem of Diamond and Taylor on non-optimal levels for modular Galois representations~\cite{DT}.
+That theorem was proved for arbitrary $M$ such that $(M,N')=1$ and $N'$ square-free, and we similarly expect the conjecture to hold in the cuspidal case under these assumptions.
+When $g$ is an Eisenstein newform of level $M>1$, a similar conjecture can be made, under extra assumptions due to the fact that the group of Atkin-Lehner involutions no longer acts transitively on the cusps of~$\G_0(M)$.

-For $k=2$ and $g$ an Eisenstein series, similar statements have been proved by Yoo~\cite{Yo} (who also determines the Atkin-Lehner eigenvalues of~$f$), and Martin~\cite{Ma}.
+For $k=2$ and $g$ an Eisenstein series, similar statements have been proved by Yoo~\cite{Yo} (who also determines the Atkin-Lehner eigenvalues of~$f$), and Martin~\cite{Mar}.

 {\bf Acknowledgments.} We would like to thank Vicen\c tiu Pa\c sol for many useful conversations.
 We are grateful to Neil Dummigan and Dan Fretwell for bringing to our attention reference~\cite{BM}, after a first version of this paper was released as a preprint.
+We thank a referee for a thorough reading of the paper and for pointing out an error in an earlier version of Lemma~\ref{L3}.